elewa-academy/Fundamentals/README.md

   * A good, descriptive readme
   * A live Gh-Pages demo

-You can find everything you'll need [in the Elewa Precourse](https://elewa-academy.github.io/Precourse), so work your way through that first if you haven't already.
+You can find everything you'll need [in the Elewa Precourse](https://elewa-academy.github.io/Precourse).

 ___